njerrywerry/rabbitmq/README.md

 ## RabbitMQ

-Testing message sending with RabbitMQ
+Testing message sending with RabbitMQ, and RPC communication.